jkalya/gatebleed/03_remote_gatebleed_covert_channel/README.md

 ## Running
 - On the server side, pin the task to a particular core, e.g. with `taskset -c 0 ./server`
-- On the client side, run `./client > data.csv`
+- On the client side, run `./client IP_ADDRESS > data.csv`, e.g. IP_ADDRESS can be 127.0.0.1 if testing localhost
-- To generate the plot, run `python plot.py`
+- To generate the plot, run `python3 plot.py`
 - The plot is saved as plot.png

 ## Troubleshooting